Skip to main content

 @Import({AdapterConfiguration.class})

-Add following files to your resources folder:
+Add the following files to your resources folder:

 application.properties